Thomas the Apostle: Mission in India

 The Postal Department of India issued a stamp commemorating his mission to the country.

+According to traditional accounts of the Saint Thomas Christians of India, the Apostle Thomas landed in the coast of the Chera Kingdom (one of the three Tamil Kingdoms), in Muziris (Cranganore), in the present day Indian state of Kerala in AD 52, and was martyred in Mylapore, near Madras in AD 72.
+In the far south of the Indian subcontinent, particularly in present-day Kerala and Tamil Nadu, political authority during the 1st century CE was shared among three major Tamil polities: the Chera, Chola, and Pandya dynasties.
+The Cheras ruled over the Kerala region, including the area surrounding the port of Muziris, the Cholas controlled parts of eastern Tamil Nadu, and the Pandyas governed the southern Tamil region.
+The predominant language of administration and literary expression across these polities, including the Chera realm, was early Tamil, as evidenced by Sangam literature and Tamil-Brahmi or Tamili inscriptions.

-According to traditional accounts of the Saint Thomas Christians of India, the Apostle Thomas landed in Muziris (Cranganore) in present day Kerala in 52 CE, and was martyred in Mylapore, near Madras in 72 CE.
-But the visit of St. Thomas is still a matter of dispute among historians.He is believed by the Saint Thomas Christian tradition to have established seven churches (communities) in Kerala at Kodungallur, Palayoor, Kottakkavu (Paravur), Kokkamangalam, Niranam, Nilackal (Chayal), Kollam, and Thiruvithamcode.
+The ancient port of Muziris, identified with sites such as Pattanam on the Malabar Coast and located within the Chera domain, functioned as a major center of maritime trade with the Roman Empire.
+It formed part of a Tamil-speaking cultural sphere while also operating as a cosmopolitan entrepôt with multilingual interactions.But the visit of St. Thomas is still a matter of dispute among historians.
+He is believed by the Saint Thomas Christian tradition to have established seven churches (communities) in Kerala at Kodungallur, Palayoor, Kottakkavu (Paravur), Kokkamangalam, Niranam, Nilackal (Chayal), Kollam, and Thiruvithamcode.
 Thomas baptized several families.
 Many families claim to have origins almost as far back as these, and the religious historian Robert Eric Frykenberg notes that: "Whatever dubious historicity may be attached to such local traditions, there can be little doubt as to their great antiquity or to their great appeal in the popular imagination."

 It was to a land of dark people he was sent, to clothe them by Baptism in white robes.
 His grateful dawn dispelled India's painful darkness.
 It was his mission to espouse India to the One-Begotten.
 The merchant is blessed for having so great a treasure.
 Edessa thus became the blessed city by possessing the greatest pearl India could yield.
 Thomas works miracles in India, and at Edessa Thomas is destined to baptize peoples perverse and steeped in darkness, and that in the land of India.

 — Hymns of Saint Ephrem, edited by Lamy (Ephr.
 Hymni et Sermones, IV).